-To use Uncode WordPress Theme, you must be running WordPress 4 or higher, PHP 5.3 or higher version (read more) and mysql 5 or higher version.
+To use Uncode WordPress Theme, you must be running WordPress 4 or higher, PHP 5.3 or higher version (WordPress officially suggests to use PHP 7, read more) and mysql 5 or higher version.
 Uncode has been tested with Mac, Windows and Linux.
 Below is a checklist of items your host needs to comply with to ensure proper Uncode operation:

 - Ensure your web host has the minimum requirements to run WordPress.